jgerhart/Secronom-Zombies/secronom/README.txt

 -  UNKNOWN RACES REWORK (removed the wandering portal "???".
 Unknown creatures now spawn in the wild)
 -  SADDLERS (now are butchered for tainted meat)
+-  CRIMSON HORRORS (now are immune to blood acid)